florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 # Virtual Machine setup

 The virtual machine used for the experiments is based on Ubuntu 19.10 Desktop.
 Updates are regularly installed to keep the system up to date.
+ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.

 As the GDB version 8.3 included in the default Ubuntu repositories kept crashing, I installed GDB 9.1 from the source provided on the [official website](https://www.gnu.org/software/gdb/).
 Additionally, I installed `peda`, `pwndbg` and `gef` for easier debugging using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef).
 I also mounted the directory containing the internship data and files into the virtual machine and installed the OpenSSH Server to be able to `ssh` into the virtual machine and execute all the code whilst not having to make any changes to the host machine.
-It is, however, important to point out that if accessing a shell via `ssh` in the VM, the stack addresses differ from those when directly opening a terminal in the VM.
+It is, however, important to point out that if accessing a shell via `ssh` in the VM, the stack addresses may differ from those when directly opening a terminal in the VM.
 In addition, the `ssh` session adds additional information to the environment by setting environment variables which might lead to different offsets on the stack.

 Apart from that, no changes to the system were made.